Rajkeshav12/AWS_Assignment/README.md

 c.
 Create a new Lambda function using the above role

+Created a lambda function in which, written a python script in such a way that it generates json in given format and saves that file in the specified bucket.

 <img width="1325" alt="Screenshot 2023-05-17 at 6 20 32 PM" src="https://github.com/Rajkeshav12/AWS_Assignment/assets/123532501/17a02e2f-2b3f-4bf1-82ea-dba8201ca665">

 d.
 Schedule the job to run every minute.
 Stop execution after 3 runs

+Written a cloudwatch rule, in such a way that it runs only once per minute and had attached this rule to the written lambda function.

+To stop exection after three runs I initilized a counter variable in which we increases upon after every execution and once the count reaches three, the executions stops by setting its concurrency to 0.
+The below is the lamba fuction which does the above said things.

 ```
 import boto3